 For example, streaming your gameplay to an audience on popular sites like Twitch and YouTube is now a very real possibility for a huge amount of people – as long as the upload speed of the connection is fast enough.
-The NBN gives you some real choice when it comes to that, as well as vastly increasing download speeds, essential in this era of gaming where the size of games is measured in tens of gigabytes, and hefty required updates are commonplace.
+The NBN gives you some real choice, as well as vastly increasing download speeds, essential in this era of gaming where the size of games is measured in tens of gigabytes, and hefty required updates are commonplace.
 There’s going to be a lot of data coming down and, if you press that “Share” button to stream your gameplay to the world, there’s going to be a lot of data going the other way as well.

 This is important.
 Really important.
-The sheer data size of modern video games cannot be understated, with many popular games pushing their way towards 100 GB in size (or even exceeding it).
-If you buy your games on disc, that’ll ease some pain when first installing them, but there’s likely to be frequent hefty updates on the way.
-And if you opted to buy the game on a digital storefront like the PS4 and Microsoft stores or on Steam, you’re going to be downloading the entire thing.
-Even the most generous-sounding data limit can be crushed within days if it’s a busy game download week, so you want a plan that gives you unlimited downloads.
+The sheer size of modern video games cannot be understated, with many popular games pushing their way towards 100 GB in size (or even exceeding it – Red Dead Redemption 2 clocks in at nearly 120GB on Xbox One).
+If you buy your games on disc, that’ll ease some pain when first installing them, but there’s likely to be hefty updates on the way.
+And if you opted to buy the game on a digital storefront like the PS4 and Microsoft stores or on Steam, even the most generous-sounding data limit can be crushed within days if it’s a busy game download week, so you want a plan that gives you unlimited downloads.
 Fortunately, they’re increasingly common!

 High Download and Upload Speed